AFLplusplus/AFLplusplus/docs/env_variables.md

 to Intel CPUs. ;-)

-  - Setting `AFL_LLVM_LAF_TRANSFORM_COMPARES` will split string compare functions
+  - Setting `AFL_LLVM_LAF_TRANSFORM_COMPARES` will split string compare functions.

-  - Setting `AFL_LLVM_LAF_SPLIT_SWITCHES` will split all `switch` constructs
+  - Setting `AFL_LLVM_LAF_SPLIT_COMPARES` will split all floating point and 64, 32 and 16 bit integer CMP instructions.

-  - Setting `AFL_LLVM_LAF_SPLIT_COMPARES` will split all floating point and 64, 32 and 16 bit integer CMP instructions
+  - Setting `AFL_LLVM_LAF_SPLIT_FLOATS` will split floating points, needs `AFL_LLVM_LAF_SPLIT_COMPARES` to be set.

-  - Setting `AFL_LLVM_LAF_SPLIT_FLOATS` will split floating points, needs AFL_LLVM_LAF_SPLIT_COMPARES to be set
+  - Setting `AFL_LLVM_LAF_SPLIT_SWITCHES` will split all `switch` constructs.

-  - Setting `AFL_LLVM_LAF_ALL` sets all of the above
+  - Setting `AFL_LLVM_LAF_ALL` sets all of the above.

 For more information, see [instrumentation/README.laf-intel.md](../instrumentation/README.laf-intel.md).

 #### LTO

-This is a different kind way of instrumentation: first it compiles all code in LTO (link time optimization) and then performs an edge inserting instrumentation which is 100% collision free (collisions are a big issue in AFL and AFL-like instrumentations).
+This is a different way of instrumentation: first it compiles all code in LTO (link time optimization) and then performs an edge inserting instrumentation which is 100% collision free (collisions are a big issue in AFL and AFL-like instrumentations).
 This is performed by using afl-clang-lto/afl-clang-lto++ instead of afl-clang-fast, but is only built if LLVM 11 or newer is used.

-  - `AFL_LLVM_INSTRUMENT=CFG` will use Control Flow Graph instrumentation. (not recommended for afl-clang-fast, default for afl-clang-lto as there it is a different and better kind of instrumentation.)
+`AFL_LLVM_INSTRUMENT=CFG` will use Control Flow Graph instrumentation.
+(Not recommended for afl-clang-fast, default for afl-clang-lto as there it is a different and better kind of instrumentation.)

 None of the following options are necessary to be used and are rather for manual use (which only ever the author of this LTO implementation will use).
 These are